ndau/commands/deploy/aws.md

 ## Port scheme

 Moving things to AWS has led to some differences in the way our main services are addressed.
-One load balancer, reachable at `devnet.ndau.tech` serve the traffic.
+One load balancer, reachable at `devnet.ndau.tech` routes all traffic.

 This is an example of node 0 on devnet: